mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 ### Request a new repository or branch

-Create an issue on the [wrapweb bug tracker](https://github.com/mesonbuild/wrapweb/issues) using *Title* and *Description* below as a template.
+Create an issue on the [wrapdb bug tracker](https://github.com/mesonbuild/wrapdb/issues) using *Title* and *Description* below as a template.

 *Title:* `new wrap: <project_name>`